 If you have any questions about whether your donation is tax-deductible, please consult a tax professional or the nonprofit you donated to.
-Our mean lawyer makes us say that since everyone’s tax situation is so unique.
+Our lawyer makes us say that since everyone’s tax situation is so unique.

-You'll automatically receive an email receipt from CrowdRise that meets the IRS requirements for a record of your donation if you donated to a US charity.
+You'll automatically receive an email receipt from CrowdRise that meets the IRS requirements for a record of your donation if you donated to a US nonprofit.
 Be sure to save and/or print this email for your records.

 Canadian organizations can opt to have CrowdRise send receipts or they may opt to send receipts themselves.
 If you donate to a Canadian charity and do not receive a receipt, you’ll want to contact them directly.